javi0x00/javi0x00/programming.md

 ## PROGRAMMING
 ---
 ### Terms and concepts
+Problem solving is the core thing software developers do.
+The programming languages and tools they use are secondary to this fundamental skill.

+* Problem solving
+  1. Understand the problem
+  2. Plan
+  3. Divide and conquer

+* Resources
+  - Basic paper and pencil
+  - Diagrams
+  - Questions
+  - Answers
+  - Sketch
+  - Algorithm
+  - Psudocode

 * Units of information
   - Bit, A binary digit, Zero or One
   - Crumb, two bits or quarter byte